imagineLife/big-site/content/mongo/data-modeling/schema-design-patterns.md

 - could be 1-bucket per day
 - Could be 1-bucket-per-week
 - could hold aggregates (_data per hour, data per day_)

+### A Bucketing Pattern Workflow

+**The Problem to solve**:
+Currently, an org records the time it takes a pizza-delivery driver to pickup and deliver a pizza.
+This happens on every deliver, and is recorded per-delivery, and is referred to in the data as the delivery `round_trip_time`.
+Each delivery, and it's data, get recorded to a single document in the `deliveries` collection.

+The business teams wants a few "bigger picture" insights beyond each delivery's `round_trip_time`:

+- what is the **daily average** of each drivers' `round_trip_time`?
+- what is the **weekly average** of each drivers' `round_trip_time`?

+### Bucketing to the rescue

+Create new documents per time-duration average

+- perhaps a `weekly_averages` collection, where each document is by driver and week number
+- perhaps a `daily_averages` collection where each document is by driver and day number

 ## Patterns in action